pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 </p>

-I have found out a few buildings on water bodies, as you may noticed from the screenshots These type of residence is usually in the southeast Asia.
+I have found out a few buildings on water bodies, as you may noticed from the screenshots. <br>
+These type of residence is usually in the southeast Asia.
 But, you are looking at somewhere in Japan

 <p align="center">